7 Work Boundaries To Set For Better Work-Life Balance

-Having a good work-life balance is a goal us working moms are constantly striving for.
-Yes, our careers are important to us, but so are our families, and we want to be able to succeed at both.
-A good work-life balance makes us feel better about our jobs, helps us to be more present with our families, and contributes to our overall happiness and life satisfaction.
+Achieving work-life balance is all about setting healthy work boundaries so we have more time and energy for our personal commitments.
+Having good work-life balance makes us feel better about our jobs, helps us to be more present with our families, and contributes to our overall happiness and life satisfaction.

 Why setting work boundaries is hard